tirangol/Projects/climate net/README.md

 - Statistics about the land - elevation distribution, percentage of land/water cover
 - For a pixel, finding similar-climate cities in the real-world

+The webpage has only been tested in Chrome and Edge on Windows.
+If something doesn't display right... welp.

+## Data

-The temperature/precipitation data originated from https://www.worldclim.org/data/worldclim21.html
+The temperature/precipitation data originated from https://www.worldclim.org/data/worldclim21.html (data from 1970 to 2000)

 The elevation data originated from http://www.viewfinderpanoramas.org/dem3.html

-The retrograde data originated from https://www.wdc-climate.de/ui/entry?acronym=DKRZ_LTA_110_ds00001
+The retrograde data originated from https://www.wdc-climate.de/ui/entry?acronym=DKRZ_LTA_110_ds00001 (a climate simulation)

 Data for the shape of lakes and inland bodies of waters came from an asset in GProjector.